sseeker05/Sba308A/README.md

 gitguardian.com - for the api key
 Usage
-I am using Vite package bundler npm i npm run dev if the app runs into an error please install axios(npm install axios) and run it again.
+I am using Vite package bundler npm i (to install the package) npm run dev (to run the bundle) if the app runs into an error please install axios (npm install axios) and run it again.